CDCgov/ixa/examples/network-hhmodel/README.md

   by whom during the simulation and saves the information to a csv in an `\output` folder.

+Note that the relative rate of transmission between households (relative to within households) is a property of the network edges.
+For technical reasons, ixa properties must implement `Eq`, which Rust floats do not.
+This example manually implements equality logic; future ixa versions may have other solutions.

 ## How to run the model

 `cargo run --example network-hhmodel`